SKaDiZZ/angular2-presta/README.md

 - [ ] DELETE requests

 ## Changelog

+### v0.1.21

+- Security update

 ### v0.1.20

 - Updated dependencies to support Angular 8

 ### v0.1.19

 - Updated documentation
 - Updated dependencies to latest version
 - Fixed few security issuess reported by npm audit

 ### v0.1.18

 - Updated documentation with directions for Ionic and Angular 5 users

 ### v0.1.17

 - More examples added
 - Fixed incorrect description on npm website

 ### v0.1.16

 - Renamed service, components and interfaces to match Angular naming conventions
 - Added catchError support in service
 - Updated and fixed documentation

 ### v0.1.15

 - Fixed few security issues
 - Upgraded to support Angular 6
 - Updated readme examples

 ### v0.1.14

 - Added presta prefix to interfaces, enums etc.
 - Presta Service is using new HttpClient from now
 - Fixed bugs with presta-image component making it faster and more reliable
 - Updated readme with new examples

 ### v0.1.9

 - Upadated presta-img component for better image loading
 - presta-img now requires image size to be defined using ImageSize enum values to reduce errors
 - All packages updated
 - Better error catching
 - Tested with Prestashop 1.7

 ### v0.1.7

 - Fixed module exports
 - Documentation improved

 ### v0.1.6

 - Added images support by new PrestaImage component
 - Fixed limit not working

 ### v0.1.4 - v0.1.5

 - Updated documentation

 ### v0.1.3

 - Added support for search, code optimized, many fixes

 ### v0.1.2

 - Added support for more then one filter

 ## Aditional resources